Mental Health / Dual-Diagnosis

 Dual-diagnosis is the occurrence of both a substance use disorder and a mental health disorder at the same time.
 When you have both a substance abuse problem and a mental health issue such as depression, bipolar disorder, or anxiety, it is called a co-occurring disorder or dual diagnosis.
 The term co-occurring disorders may be used interchangeably.

-In co-occurring disorders, both the mental health issue and the drug or alcohol addiction have their own unique symptoms that may get in the way of your ability to function at work or school, maintain a stable home life, handle life’s difficulties, and relate to others.
+In co-occurring disorders, both the mental health issue and the drug or substance addiction have their own unique symptoms that may get in the way of your ability to function at work or school, maintain a stable home life, handle life’s difficulties, and relate to others.
 To make the situation more complicated, the co-occurring disorders also affect each other.
 When a mental health problem goes untreated, the substance abuse problem usually gets worse.
-And when alcohol or drug abuse increases, mental health problems usually increase too.
+And when substance or drug abuse increases, mental health problems usually increase too.
 But you’re not alone.
 Co-occurring substance abuse problems and mental health issues are more common than many people realize.

 Dual-Diagnosis at CSSL Mental Health & Addiction Treatment Services

 An individual who is suffering from a dual diagnosis is treated differently from an individual solely having an addiction.
-Drug and alcohol use can often mask the symptoms of a mental disorder.
+Drug and substance use can often mask the symptoms of a mental disorder.
 When the individual begins to detox, withdrawal symptoms can be identical to some of the symptoms of mental illness.
 Professionals at our center are trained to treat both the illness and the addiction and to identify the difference between the two.

 In our program, we know the importance of mental health and drug addiction awareness.
 This is why we offer dual diagnosis programs.
 Our goal is to provide a caring environment so that you can focus on your recovery.